jurinva/checkhttps/README.md

 # checksslexpire
-Script to check SSL certificate expiration and send notifications
+The script to check the validity period of SSL certificate site and send notifications

 ## Features

 Currently checksslexpire is able to:
 - Send notifications to Slack
 - Send notifications to Telegram
+- Adds a task to run itself in Cron

 ## License